CCHA Community Incentive Program: Application Process

 A: While the application form does not have a specific limit on each answer, we recommend limiting answers to no more than two pages (approximately 800 words).

-• Organizations currently serving Health First Colorado members in Region 6 or 7 are eligible.
-Applications must be specific to one region; however, an organization can apply for projects in both regions by submitting two different applications.
+• Applications must be specific to one region; however, an organization can apply for projects in both regions by submitting two different applications.

 • Organizations with historical experience serving Health First Colorado members for a minimum of two years

-• Programs, services, or initiatives that directly serve Health First Colorado members, entities within the community or health neighborhood network
+• Programs, services, or initiatives that directly serve Health First Colorado members, entities within the community, or health neighborhood network

 • Health neighborhood network: A network of entities that bill Health First Colorado or are directly funded by Health First Colorado through a contract

-• Community network: A network of entities that do not bill Health First Colorado, nor are they supported by Health First Colorado funding but work with members (or eligible populations) in the community.
+• Community network: A network of entities that do not bill Health First Colorado, nor are they supported by Health First Colorado funding, but work with members (or eligible populations) in the community.

 • Programs that align directly with at least one priority listed above